SamGree/Battleships/README.md

 ## **Usage**
-    - To start the game, just type your name.
+    - You have to type - c -to continue then type player name to start the game, or - e - to exit.

 ## **Game Rules**
   - Board Size: The game is played on a 5x5 grid.